DeadCodeProductions/dead/README.md

 *NOTE: This is 'Work in Progress'.
 Expect to encounter rough edges, especially with respect to the UX.*

-DEAD is a tool to find and process compiler regressions automatically to produce reports.
+DEAD is a tool to find and process compiler regressions and other missed optimizations automatically to produce reports.

 ## Setup
 ### Setup with Docker